Auditing

 Secondary Objectives of an Audit: Enhancing Financial Management and Operational Efficiency

 While the primary objectives of an audit focus on ensuring financial accuracy, compliance, and fraud detection, audits also serve several secondary purposes that contribute to overall business improvement.
 These secondary objectives include evaluating operational efficiency, supporting management decision-making, strengthening internal controls, and enhancing transparency for stakeholders.
 This article explores the secondary objectives of an audit and their impact on financial and business management.
-1. Assessing Operational Efficiency and Business Performance A.… Read more
+According to the Institute of Internal Auditors (IIA), secondary audit objectives often yield long-term benefits that extend far beyond compliance.… Read more

 Auditing